-This ADA Self-Evaluation and Transition Plan (Plan) for the Public right-of-way, Parks & Recreation, and citywide facilities will support the City of Albany to fulfill the requirements set forth in Title II of the Americans with Disabilities Act (ADA).
+This Combined ADA Self-Evaluation and Transition Plan (SETP or the Plan) for the Public Right-of-Way, Parks & Recreation, and Citywide Facilities will support the City of Albany to fulfill the requirements set forth in Title II of the Americans with Disabilities Act (ADA).
 The ADA states that a public entity must reasonably modify its policies, practices, or procedures to avoid discrimination against people with disabilities.
 This Plan will assist the City in identifying policy, program, and physical barriers to accessibility, and will guide the City in developing barrier removal solutions.

 The evaluation of policies, programs, and services is described in Section 2 - Self-Evaluation of this document.
-Section 2 details the review of City policies, services, programs, and activities and is based on responses to a program accessibility questionnaire, which was completed by City staff, and a review of City documents and policies.
+Section 2 details the review of City policies, services, programs, and activities and is based on responses to a program accessibility questionnaire, which was completed by City Staff, and a review of City documents and policies.

-A description of the evaluation of physical barriers in the public right-of-way, Parks & Recreation, and City facilities and the strategy for the removal of barriers is included in Section 3 - ADA Transition Plan.
+A description of the evaluation of physical barriers in the public right-of-way, Parks & Recreation, and citywide facilities and the strategy for the removal of barriers is included in Section 3 - ADA Transition Plan.